betaflight/betaflight/docs/Failsafe.md

 Throttle level used for landing.
 Specify a value that causes the aircraft to descend at about 1M/sec.
 Default is set to 1000 which should correspond to throttle off.

 Use standard RX usec values.
 See RX documentation.

-### `rx_min_usec`

-The lowest channel value considered valid.  e.g. PWM/PPM pulse length

-### `rx_max_usec`

-The highest channel value considered valid.  e.g. PWM/PPM pulse length

-The `rx_min_usec` and `rx_max_usec` settings helps detect when your RX stops sending any data, enters failsafe mode or when the RX looses signal.

-With a Graupner GR-24 configured for PWM output with failsafe on channels 1-4 set to OFF in the receiver settings then this setting, at its default value, will allow failsafe to be activated.